marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 * ToBeUpdated(TBU) Open Issue for the IVY WG, to include:

-<<Update Glossary under  Network Inventory draft, {{!I.D.draft-ietf-ivy-network-inventory-yang}}.
+<<Update Glossary under  Network Inventory draft, {{BaseInventory}}.
 We need at least formal definitions of "capability" and "entitlement".>>

 - Capability: A function or resource that a network element can support or execute.
 - Entitlement: A right granted to a holder (organization or user) to access or activate specific capabilities under defined conditions.